Common Name: Downy brome

 Downy brome is native to southern Europe and southwest Asia.
 It was introduced to North America through contaminated crop seed and ship ballasts.
 It was also used in reclamation seed mixes because of its ability to establish quickly in dry soil.

 All parts of the plant usually have soft hairs, including the main stem within the seed head.
-The entire plant often turns purple in fall.
+The entire plant often turns purple in the fall.

 This species is very similar to Japanese brome.
 Downy brome likes dry and open areas and can be found together with Medusahead, another invasive species.